-To remove its bitterness must follow these above instructions.
+To remove its bitterness must follow the above instructions.

-Must Prepare it at home and let me know your valuable comment about this recipe by writing it down in the comment section below.
+Must prepare this North Indian restaurant style palak paneer at home and let me know your valuable comment about this recipe by writing it down in the comment section below.

 Even you may try some of my other veg recipes